-If you’re a water person at all, the San Diego-La Jolla Underwater Park is a sight to see.
+If you’re a water person at all, the San Diego-La Jolla Underwater Park is a sight to see and one of the best water activities in San Diego.
 The park covers 6,000 acres of ocean and tidelands and is home to four distinct marine habitats.

 Either rent a snorkel and explore it yourself or go on a group tour with a local company.
 You can also go kayaking on top of the waterpark and around La Jolla Cove.
 This is a popular spot for scuba diving in San Diego as well, if you’re certified.